Couchbase-Ecosystem/cbl-reactnative-docs/versioned_docs/version-1.0/StartHere/prerequisties.md

 ## React Native Version
 - The plugin is built using React Native 0.76.3.
 Support for older versions of React Native is not guaranteed and apps should be based on 0.76.3 or higher.
-- Version 1.1 supports TurboModules through React Native New Architecture.
-Apps should enable New Architecture when using the TurboModule implementation.

 Please review the React Native [Support documentation](https://github.com/reactwg/react-native-releases/blob/main/docs/support.md) for a full listed of supported platform versions.